Cell Modules for Type $A$ Webs: The Category of Type Webs

-We take the precaution of removing all edges that are labelled with $n$ or $0$.
+We adopt the convention of removing all edges that are labelled with $n$ or $0$.
 Indeed, since tensoring with $\C$ is a null operation, we lose no information on the object level.
-On the morphism level, vertices with an $n$ or $0$ are turned into bivalent vertices (simply edges).
+On the morphism level, vertices with an $n$ or $0$ are turned into bivalent vertices (simply edges). \begin{example} When $n = 2$ so we are examining the representation theory of $U_q(\Sl_2)$, and the well known category to consider is the Temperley-Lieb category where circles resolve to $-[2]$.
+One can define a functor from the Temperley-Lieb category to $\text{\textbf{Fund}}^+_2$, an isomorphism onto its essential image which is the full subcategory with object set $\{1\}^{*} \simeq \{\bullet\}^* \simeq N$.